edofic/blog/content/posts/2017-09-01-scala-tuple-apply.markdown

 ---

-One of the first things you learn as a newcomer to Scala is the difference between a list and a tuple: a list must be homogeneous but a list can be heterogeneous.
+One of the first things you learn as a newcomer to Scala is the difference between a list and a tuple: a list must be homogeneous but a tuple can be heterogeneous.
 That is all elements of a list must have the same types but a tuple can contain things of different types.